 Prior Authorization: Steward Health Choice Utah may require prior authorization for certain drugs.
 You will need to get approval from Steward Health Choice Utah for drugs noted with a “PA” in the drug list or for any drugs not listed in the formulary.
 If you do not get approval, Steward Health Choice Utah may not cover the cost of the drug.
-To view Prior Authorization Clinical Criteria, click here.
+Click here to view Prior Authorization Criteria

 Quantity Limits: For certain drugs, Steward Health Choice Utah may limit the amount of the drug that our plan will cover.
 For example, Steward Health Choice Utah provides 30 units per 30 days of Zolpidem.

 Step Therapy: In some cases, Steward Health Choice Utah requires a member to try certain drugs to treat a medical condition before covering another drug for that condition.
 For example, if Drug A and Drug B both treat the medical condition, Steward Health Choice Utah may not cover Drug B unless you try Drug A first.
 If Drug A does not work for you, Steward Health Choice Utah will then cover Drug B. Please refer to the Steward Health Choice Utah Formulary to find out if a drug has additional requirements or limits.
-To view Step Therapy Coverage Policy, click here.
+Click here to view Step Therapy Policy.

 You can ask Steward Health Choice Utah to make an exception to these restrictions or limits.
-For more information about prescription drug restrictions or limits, call Member Services toll-free at 1-877-358-8797, Monday through Friday (except holidays), 6 a.m. – 6 p.m.
-TTY/TDD users can call 711.
+Call Member Services for more information about prescription drug restrictions or limits.

 For information and assistance with prescription drugs, call toll-free: 877-358-8797